openwebdocs/owd-website/pages/content/posts/complete-interop-features/index.md

 As a collective of writers dedicated to documenting the open web platform, [Open Web Docs (OWD)](https://openwebdocs.org/) is able to _close these gaps_.
 We believe that projects like this can significantly improve in the middle- and long-term health and the longevity of the documentation.
 We aim to provide complete documentation of the web platform.

-For several years now, browser makers have come together to discuss the pain points of web developers and define the set of features that need more attention to improve their cross-browser functionality and to fix inconsistencies and issues ensuring web devs can implement them reliably.
-They define areas to focus on as part of the [Interop](https://web.dev/interop-2023/) initiative.
+For several years now, browser makers have come together to discuss web developer pain points, defining the features that need more attention to improve cross-browser functionality and fixing inconsistencies and issues, ensuring web devs can implement features reliably.
+This is known as the [Interop](https://web.dev/interop-2023/) initiative.

 OWD's Steering Committee has determined these projects provide excellent opportunities to revisit the relevant areas of MDN Web Docs documentation.
 The objective and goal is to have complete documentation for each set of features made interoperable over the year.